RandomLab/DTCC_expo/README.md

 3. Open balenaEtcher and select the iso image
 4. Select the USB key
 5. Click on "Flash" and wait for the end of the installation

+### Time to boot tiny computer on usb flash drive:
 How to boot on the USB key :

 1. Plug the USB key on the computer